Basking Sharks: where to see them and when?

 If you’re very lucky you may see a basking shark from the shore, but your best chance is to take a boat trip.

 Oban-based Basking Shark Scotland runs basking shark boat trips and experiences, ranging from one-day trips to week-long adventures.
 Head out on a high-powered fast vessel with expert guides to the inner Hebridean islands of Mull, Coll and Tiree.
 You can watch the sharks from the boat or get in the water and dive, swim or snorkel alongside them.
 What a magical experience!
 The tours are organised from April to October to coincide with the basking sharks' migration to the area.
-Tours also include snorkeling with seals and the chance to experience some amazing wild swimming spots.
+Tours also include snorkelling with seals and the chance to experience some amazing wild swimming spots.

 Take a tour with any of the other boat trip operators during the summer and you have a good chance of spotting a basking shark.
 Keep your eyes peeled when you’re on a ferry journey too.
 You may well spot a basking shark on the CalMac ferry from Oban to Coll and Tiree.